nsat/oort-agent/README.md

 ## What is the OORT Agent?

 The OORT Agent is a standalone server that is the endpoint of the OORT pipeline.
-It currently provides basic functions to send and recieve files, and to support the rest of the pipeline.
+It currently provides basic functions to send and receive files, and to support the rest of the pipeline.

 The Agent is intended to be an always-available service.
 To support this goal,